Foods to beat depression

 - Cabbage: It contains vitamin C and folic acid and research has shown that people who are feeling depressed tend to have low levels of folic acid so this food can help fight depression.

-Also worth mentioning- foods like brazil nuts (high in selenium) are also excellent for boosting brain function and eliminating depression.
+- Brazil nuts : High in selenium, they are excellent for boosting brain function and eliminating depression.

 Tryptophan is thought to be instrumental in treating depression in those patients who have not responded well to other antidepressants.
 Sources of tryptophan are dates, milk, yogurt, cottage cheese, meat, fish, poultry, sesame, chickpeas, peanuts, soybeans, and soy products.